 A conversation about the workplace almost always starts with technology.
 Indeed, technology is the driver that allows anybody, anytime, to complete work from practically anywhere.
 The velocity of technology change has significantly accelerated over the last ten years.
 Fueled by Moore’s Law, globalization, and consumerization, digital technology is progressing at an unprecedented rate.
 As technology is further accepted and integrated into the business, it will continue to improve processing and interactions with customers and partners as participants in the value chain.

 The capability to effectively adopt, integrate, and use the right technology provides a competitive advantage.
-Emerging technologies are driving the future approach and conduct of work and are widely demonstrating their value to supply new innovative tools to power improvements to the operating model continually.
+Emerging technologies drive the future approach and conduct of work and are widely demonstrating their value to supply new innovative tools to power improvements to the operating model continually.

 As the workforce grows, technology takes center stage.
-This condition is especially true in industries that depend on technology to continually reach new levels of production and innovation.
-Improved and better-quality hardware and software will be required to help meet end-user expectations and to keep up with the competition.
+This condition is especially true in industries that depend on technology to reach new production and innovation levels continually.
+Improved and better-quality hardware and the software are mission-critical to help meet end-user expectations and keep up with the competition.

 Nowadays, the challenge of assessing the potential impact of emerging technologies is common and troublesome.
-New technologies appear in the headlines continually, and the media frequently highlights some as “disruptive” technologies.
+New technologies appear continually in the headlines, and the media frequently highlights some as “disruptive” technologies.
 These developments make for good reading; however, the question that comes to the mind of most corporate executives is, “Will this technology provide value to my company?”

-Six specific advances are set to overshadow the economy over the next few years as drivers positively affecting business sustainability and growth.
-These technologies offer the most future value in supporting improved business productivity and profitability encompasses the solutions outlined below.
+Six specific technological advances overshadow the economy over the next few years as drivers positively affecting business sustainability and growth.
+These technologies offer the most future value in supporting improved business productivity, and profitability encompasses the solutions outlined below.